Working with the SecurityFramework

 Installing the SecurityFramework

-The SecurityFramework.Cli.exe is installed next to the plcncli.exe and then available within the terminal.
+The SecurityFramework.Cli.exe is installed next to the plcncli.exe and is then available in a terminal session.

 Under Linux®, this tool is named SecurityFramework.Cli.
 With the Windows® installation, the path is set automatically.
 But when installing the Linux® version the path must be set manually (see Installing the toolchain).